claudinpcosta/2020-FatBodyQueens-Bimpatiens/README.md

 # 2020-FatBodyQueens-Bimpatiens

-## Contains all analyses performed on datasets for Transcriptome analysis in the fat body of pre-overwintering bumble bee queens (Costa et al. 2020)
+## Contains all analyses performed on datasets for transcriptome analysis in the fat body of pre-overwintering bumble bee queens (Costa et al. 2020)

 ### Synopsis